benbovy/4learners_python/README.md

 `conda env create -f environment.yml`

 into your console.
 Alternatively, you may launch [binder](https://binderhub.readthedocs.io/en/latest/) to get a reproducible executable environment immediately in your browser.
-Simply click the _binder_ icon in the upper left corner.
+Simply click the _launch binder_ icon in the upper left corner.

 If you want to get in touch with us, please email to swc-workshop-org@gfz-potsdam.de.